linhb/print_trace/README.md

 `cat log/print_trace.log`

 You may want to do `tail -f log/print_trace.log` to see a running log as you print the trace repeatedly.

+## Troubleshooting

+`Errno::EPERM: Operation not permitted`

+The Ruby process you're trying to look at belongs to a different user.
+Log in as either that user or root and try again.